University campus in Connecticut

 tech

-Information Security Transfer Pathways in Connecticut
+Transfer Pathways for Information Security Degrees in Connecticut

 State Transfer System

 Connecticut's comprehensive transfer system provides seamless pathways for information security students.
 The state's Transfer and Articulation Policy (TAP) guarantees admission to public universities for associate's degree graduates who meet specific requirements, eliminating barriers to degree completion.
-With 1 associate's program and 8 two-year institutions throughout Connecticut, students can begin their information security education at community colleges like Connecticut State Community College—which produced 35 completions and charges just $4,392 in tuition—before transferring to bachelor's programs at institutions like the University of Connecticut or Central Connecticut State University.
+With 1 associate's program and 8 two-year institutions throughout Connecticut, students can begin their information security education at community colleges like Connecticut State Community College, which produced 35 completions and charges just $4,392 in tuition, before transferring to bachelor's programs at institutions like the University of Connecticut or Central Connecticut State University.

 How Transfers Work

 Transfer students benefit from guaranteed admission pathways and credit articulation agreements that preserve completed coursework.
 Connecticut State Community College's information security program aligns with 3 bachelor's programs across the state, creating clear progression routes.
 The Connecticut Office of Higher Education administers these transfer agreements and provides resources for prospective students.
 Additionally, the Governors Scholarship Program offers merit-based financial aid for Connecticut residents attending public institutions, reducing the cost burden for transfer students.
-By leveraging TAP, students can reduce overall education expenses while maintaining academic rigor—public in-state bachelor's tuition averages $11,621—and eventually earn degrees from most affordable Connecticut institutions or premier schools like the University of Connecticut.
+By leveraging TAP, students can reduce overall education expenses while maintaining academic rigor, public in-state bachelor's tuition averages $11,621, and eventually earn degrees from most affordable Connecticut institutions or premier schools like the University of Connecticut.

-Why Study Information Security in Connecticut?
+Why Pursue an Information Security Degree in Connecticut?

 Industry & Workforce

-Connecticut offers a robust pathway for information security education with 7 institutions providing dedicated programs across multiple degree levels.
+Connecticut offers a strong pathway for information security education with 7 institutions providing dedicated programs across multiple degree levels.
 According to IPEDS data, the state supports 1 associate's program, 3 bachelor's programs, and 3 master's programs, producing 166 total completions annually.
 This comprehensive network includes prestigious institutions like Yale University and the University of Connecticut, which rank among the nation's best information security programs.
 The state's commitment to cybersecurity education positions students for success in a rapidly growing field.

 Salary Outlook

-Information Security Job Market in Connecticut
+Information Security Job Market & Salary Data in Connecticut

 Employment Outlook